Quantifying Data Augmentation for LiDAR based 3D Object Detection: Abstract

 \section{Abstract}

 In this work, we shed light on different data augmentation techniques commonly used in Light Detection and Ranging (LiDAR) based 3D Object Detection.
-We, therefore, utilize a state of the art \textit{voxel} based 3D Object Detection pipeline called \textit{PointPillars}~\cite{PointPillars} and carry out our experiments on the well established KITTI~\cite{KITTI} dataset.
+For the bulk of our experiments, we utilize the well known \textit{PointPillars}~\cite{PointPillars} pipeline and the well established KITTI~\cite{KITTI} dataset.
 We investigate a variety of \textit{global} and \textit{local} augmentation techniques, where \textit{global} augmentation techniques are applied to the entire point cloud of a scene and \textit{local} augmentation techniques are only applied to points belonging to individual objects in the scene.
-Our findings show that both types of data augmentation can lead to performance increases, but it also turns out, that some augmentation techniques, such as individual object translation, for example, can be counterproductive and can hurt overall performance.
-We show that when we apply our findings to the data augmentation policy of \textit{PointPillars}~\cite{PointPillars} we can easily increase its performance by up to 2\%.
-In order to provide reproducibility, our code will be publicly available at \href{http://www.trace.ethz.ch/3D_Object_Detection}{www.trace.ethz.ch/3D\_Object\_Detection}.
+Our findings show that both types of data augmentation can lead to performance increases, but it also turns out, that some augmentation techniques, such as individual object translation, for example, can be counterproductive and can hurt the overall performance.
+We show that these findings transfer and generalize well to other state of the art 3D Object Detection methods and the challenging STF~\cite{STF} dataset.
+On the KITTI~\cite{KITTI} dataset we can gain up to $\textbf{1.5\%}$ and on the STF~\cite{STF} dataset up to $\textbf{1.7\%}$ in 3D mAP$_{\textbf{40}}$ on the moderate car class.